venta380/venta380.github.io/visualizations.md

 The is done during my PhD at Uppsala University for my first publication.
 We analysed the genome size changes in 15 butterfly species and mapped it on to the phylogenetic tree to show the per year increase in the genome size.
 The article can be found [**here**](https://doi.org/10.1093/gbe/evx163).
 <img style="float: center;" src="/assets/img/evx163f1.jpeg">

+The analysis and the ploting was done using R

 # Joyplots using python

 <img style="float: center;" src="/assets/img/joy.png">